Arcadia-Science/arcadia-software-handbook/guides-and-standards/standard-public-repos.md

 ## [Optional] Additional standards for code quality

 These additional standards are recommended, as they will make your code more readable, maintainable, and reproducible, but they are not strictly required.
+They are condensed from the formatting and style conventions described in more detail in [this AUG lesson](https://training.arcadiascience.com/arcadia-users-group/20240206-intro-to-formatting-and-linting/lesson/).

 - In addition to being descriptive, variable and function names should be unambiguous and should not include unnecessary abbreviations.
 - Avoid single-letter variable names except in for-loops or in other local contexts in which their meaning is unambiguous.